You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 Medicare Coverage Determinations

-There are over ninety (90) Medicare Local Coverage determinations that pertain to the new ICD-10 diagnosis coding standard.
-These policies (sometimes called Local Coverage Determinations or LCDs) apply to various patient conditions, in different Medicare Administrative Contractor jurisdictions and services including but not limited to:
+Equally important, there are over ninety (90) Medicare Local Coverage determinations that pertain to the new ICD-10 diagnosis coding standard.
+To explain, these policies (sometimes called Local Coverage Determinations or LCDs) apply to various patient conditions in different Medicare Administrative Contractor jurisdictions and services, including but not limited to:

 1. Cardiac rehabilitation